Declaration of Independence of the Turkish Republic of Northern Cyprus: UN member states

 Turkey formally recognized Northern Cyprus on the day its UDI was declared, and is currently the only UN member state to recognise the independence of Northern Cyprus.

 Sub-national entities

 The parliament of the Nakhichevan Autonomous Republic, which is a self-governing exclave of Azerbaijan, has issued a resolution recognising the TRNC as a sovereign nation.

 Decision of the ICJ on declarations of independence

 On 22 July 2010, the United Nations' International Court of Justice (ICJ) issued a non-legally-binding decision (in relation to Kosovo) that "International law contains no prohibition on declarations of independence"; see Political status of Kosovo.
 The ruling was expected to bolster demands for recognition by Northern Cyprus.
 The decision of the ICJ has also been regarded as opening more potential options for the TRNC to gain international legitimacy.

-Relevant Court Cases
+Relevant court cases

 International law contains no prohibition on declarations of independence, and the recognition of a country is a political issue.